 He has worked in this industry for 12 years in the press junket world.
-He at first was interested in the behind-the-scenes people such as the cinematographers, editors, and animators not conforming to what is expected as a critic focusing on the actor’s performances.
+He at first was interested in the behind-the-scenes people such as the cinematographers, editors and animators not conforming to what is expected as a critic.
 Despite wanting to engage more with the post-production ensemble of films, people were mostly interested in the celebrities.

 “Filmmaking is ultimately magic.
 People go to the movies to escape and the nerdy guys love the behind the scenes components.”

 McCarthy makes judgment calls on what to ask.
 The producers give him ideas on what to ask yet, he has the freedom to talk it out if something doesn’t seem right.

 If someone wants to be a film critic, what steps should they take?